akvankorlaar/blog-articles/published/color-fields-puzzle.md

 While this seems simple, what makes this puzzle interesting is that it involves many different programming techniques, and so I thought it would be fun to write a blog about it.
-As you can see, in the image the solution in this case would be the 7 connected green fields
+As you can see, in the image the solution would be the 7 connected green fields

 If you're up for a challenge, you could try to program the puzzle in your favorite programming language, and come back later to